SmarterApp/AP_IMRT_ItemSearchService/documentation/Filters.md

 }
 ```

-## Number of Days in Range Filter
+## Days in Workflow Status Filter

-The **Number of Days in Range** filter allows searching for items with a property that has a date older than a number of calendar days ago.
-This filter can be used in two ways:
+The **Days in Workflow Status** filter allows searching for items with a property that has a date older than a number of calendar days ago.
+This filter can be used in three ways:

 * property date is older than _X_ number of calendar days ago
 * property date is older than _X_ number of calendar days ago but newer than _Y_ number of days ago
+* property date is newer than _X_ number of calendar days ago

 _**Additional Notes**_